LLUM BCN

 Festival D’arts Lumíniques de Barcelona!

 Last weekend Barcelona’s community had the great opportunity to celebrate, once again, the LLUM BCN, Festival D’arts Lumíniques de Barcelona! which brings together the most groundbreaking ideas of talented artists who seek to challenge and seduce our senses, with social, aesthetic, urban and even existential issues that were translated using the power of light.
-The streets of Barcelona’s heart of innovation, the Poblenou neighborhood, also home to IAAC, were illuminated by the most outstanding international creators and students from Barcelona’s art, design and lighting schools.
+The streets of Barcelona’s heart of innovation, ????the Poblenou neighborhood, also home to IAAC, were illuminated by the most outstanding international creators and students from Barcelona’s art, design and lighting schools.

 The Institute for Advanced Architecture of Catalonia is pleased to share the three different installations in which we have had the opportunity to be involved, thanks to the very well done work by our students and team members of IAAC’s Advanced Architecture Group on the projects: “Aigua Invisible”, “Amnesia”, “Co-mida”.